esctrionsit/snphub_tutorial/content/Setup/quickstart.md

 ```

 Our source on Github already have a test data set.
 If the system environment is well configurated, you could already get start with it.

+## Environment request

+To run the SnpHub, make sure these softwares are **already** installed:
+- samtools
+- bcftools
+- seqkit
+- tabix

+Alse, these R packages are also **needed**:
+- ggplot2
+- ggmap
+- dplyr
+- rjson
+- shiny
+- pegas
+- vcfR
+- ape
+- DT